GMOD/jbrowse-components/CONTRIBUTING.md

 - BamAdapter - our BAM parser that wraps @gmod/bam NPM module
 - CramAdapter - our CRAM parser that wraps the @gmod/cram NPM module
-- PileupTrack type - draws alignments as boxes in a "pileup" style view
-- SNPCoverageTrack - draws calculated coverage with mismatches drawn over the coverage
-- AlignmentsTrack - a "supertrack" which contains a PileupTrack and SNPCoverageTrack "subtracks"
+- AlignmentsTrack - a "supertrack" which contains a PileupDisplay and SNPCoverageDisplay "subtracks"
 - AlignmentsFeatureWidget for alignments features

 #### plugins/variants/